Bayonetta 3: Plot

-Singularity, who was impersonating Sigurd, kills Jeanne and traps Bayonetta and Viola in the Alphaverse.
-Luka reaches the Alphaverse too, with Bayonetta defeating Dark Adam and Lukaon restoring Luka's mind and allowing him to become "Arch-Adam", a guide to the Arch-Eve.
+Singularity, who was impersonating Sigurd, kills Jeanne and traps Bayonetta in the Alphaverse.
+Viola and Luka reach the Alphaverse too, with Bayonetta defeating Dark Adam and Lukaon restoring Luka's mind and allowing him to become "Arch-Adam", a guide to the Arch-Eve.
 Bayonetta, identified by Singularity as "Arch-Eve Origin", pursues and fights Singularity, freeing the spirits of Jeanne and the other Bayonettas, who briefly aid her before vanishing.
 She is then aided by incarnations of herself from Bayonetta and Bayonetta 2, and finally kills Singularity with help from Viola, Luka and a final Demon Summoning; Singularity's death restores the multiverse.
-Bayonetta, wounded and exhausted, loses control of Gomorrah and her soul is knocked from her body.
-Luka subdues the summon and embraces Bayonetta, restoring her body; they are dragged into Inferno, leaving Viola behind.
+Bayonetta, wounded and exhausted, loses control of the summon and her soul is knocked from her body.
+Luka saves Viola from Singularity's explosive death and subdues the summon and is dragged to Inferno with Bayonetta.
 Post-credits sequences show Viola defeating Dark Eve, a remnant of the Alphaverse's Bayonetta, and being given the "Bayonetta" title as a final message from Bayonetta; and later going to school in New York while taking on jobs for Rodin.